2023 Central Texas shootings: Accused

-The suspect, 34-year-old Shane Matthew James Jr. of San Antonio, was charged with four counts of capital murder, and held without bond.
+The suspect, Shane Matthew James Jr. of San Antonio, was 34 years old at the time of the shootings.
 James reportedly had a history of violence and suffered from mental health issues.
-He was a veteran of the U.S. Army and was discharged and arrested due to a domestic violence incident in January 2022, though he was eventually released on bail.
+He is a veteran of the U.S. Army.
+In January 2022, James was arrested in relation to a domestic violence incident and subsequently released on bail.
 In August 2023, police were called due to reports that James was suffering from a mental health episode but they "left the residence without taking him into custody on the misdemeanor warrants to avoid a possible violent confrontation."

+Following his arrest in relation to the December 2023 shootings, James was charged with four counts of capital murder and held without bond.

+In October 2024, a Travis County, Texas judge ruled that James was not competent to stand trial and ordered the prosecution to be paused.
+In July 2025, James was found to be competent to stand trial, and his case was returned to the 147th Criminal District Court for further action.

 Reactions

 President Biden called on Republicans to ban assault weapons and urged them to help take action on gun control after the shootings in Central Texas and the University of Nevada, Las Vegas.
 Biden also said that he and Jill Biden joined citizens across the nation in praying for the fallen.

 Texas Governor Greg Abbott, on a post on X, described the shootings as heinous, and said that James, the perpetrator, must "never see the light of day".
 Abbott also said that he and his wife Cecilia were praying for the recovery of the injured, and thanked law enforcement for risking their lives to apprehend James.